thijsmie/martex-cpp/README.md

 Once upon a time the website committee of Marie-Curie decided it would be nice to have a __TeX-to-HTML__ converter because all physics students must be familiar with LaTeX.
 The first version was a [horrible regex-based monstrosity](https://github.com/thijsmie/MarTeXPHP) that you can go and look at and shiver in horror.
 This version, however, is actually practical to use!

+Go to the [in-browser preview](http://tmiedema.com/martex) to try it!

 ## Getting Started

 ### Prerequisites